HOW TO DEAL WITH NEGATIVE THOUGHTS

 Try and take a step back.
 Ask yourself “How would I like to think or feel about this situation?
 This can be a tricky question and will take practise, but try to focus on the things that are within your control and what is working well.
 This often results in more achievable and kinder choices, making you feel lighter in your thinking and how you feel.

 Sometimes negative thoughts can become really sticky and difficult to shift, even with the above suggestions.
 If that’s the case, taking some time out can be helpful.
 Try going for a walk, reading a book, doing some craft, meditating or calling a positive-thinking friend.

-Mindfulness is perfect for reducing the stress hormone.
+New research from the “Shamatha Project” at the University of California suggests mindfulness is perfect for reducing the stress hormone.
 It can help calm and settle the unhelpful thinking patterns.
 There are multiple exercises you could try.
 Read my blog for some inspiration here.